manuelhuber/ReactiveProgramming/index.md

 By the time the request is finsihed and valid, then the response will be rendered.
 The methods *then* and *catch* return a promise thereselfs, so they can be chained:

 ![promises](https://cdn.rawgit.com/Vectaio/a76330b025baf9bcdf07cb46e5a9ef9e/raw/26c4213a93dee1c39611dcd0ec12625811b20a26/js-promise.svg) Graphic [from](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

+But why use promises instead of callbacks?
+This is example is really simple, but still a promise is much easier to read due to the syntactic sugar *then* and *catch*.

 Let's leave the world of web programming and look into another topic: